When you’re learning a new language, often one of the first things you learn to do is count.

 Following the numbers seven through ten, instead of lenition, you get something called “eclipsis”: If the noun begins with any consonant other than l, m, n, r, or s, another letter or combination of letters is placed in front of it.

 (This isn’t quite as complicated as it may seem, as the eclipsing letters are very regular.
-Bitesize subscribers can learn more about this, and about lenition, in Lesson: Initial mutations).
+Bitesize members can learn more about this, and about lenition, in Lesson: Initial mutations).

 A singular issue